 Bookkeeping

 Mixing your personal and business finances can make it difficult to keep accurate records.
 This can lead to confusion and mistakes that could hurt your business in the long run.
-By keeping your personal and business finances separate, you can avoid these problems and ensure that your business is running smoothly.
+By keeping your personal and business finances separate, you can avoid these problems and ensure your business runs smoothly (plus keep your bookkeeper happy).

 Credit Score